Tata Steel Buys Coal From Russia After Vowing To Cut Ties: Report

 Cheap coal supplies are especially crucial to Indian steelmakers now, as they are reeling from export duties imposed by the Indian government last month to curb local inflation.

-The Nifty metals index has fallen over 20% since the decision to levy export taxes on May 21, with Tata Steel falling about 26%, JSW Steel declining 12% and Jindal Steel and Power's shares losing 21% of their value since the announcement.
+The Nifty metals index has fallen over 20 per cent since the decision to levy export taxes on May 21, with Tata Steel falling about 26 per cent, JSW Steel declining 12 per cent and Jindal Steel and Power's shares losing 21 per cent of their value since the announcement.